WHAT WE DO.

 WHAT IMPACT WE WOULD LIKE TO HAVE.

-Address systemic issues by giving young people opportunities to use accessible and diverse activities, resources, and embed crime prevention mentoring, positive role models, counselling, education and awareness within them services.
+Address systemic issues through wrap around approached to giving young people opportunities and access to diverse activities, resources, food , hardship support and embed crime prevention mentoring, positive role models, counselling, education and awareness within them services.